Esri/arcgis-runtime-samples-ios/OfflineFeatureEditingSample/README.md

 This sample demonstrates how you can download features from a sync-enabled ArcGIS Feature Serivce, display and edit the features even when the devices does not have any network connectivity, synchronize changes with the service to push your edits up and pull down any changes from the service.
 The sample displays basemap tiles for downtown San Francisco using a tile package (.tpk file) so that the basemap is visible even when the device is offline.

-**Note:** This sample uses functionality that is in beta at v10.2 of ArcGIS Runtime SDK for iOS.
+If the app is background'ed while features are being downloaded or changes are being synced, the app can continue to monitor the progess of those operations and post a notification when they complete.
+This depends upon the OS giving the app some execution time while it is in the background.
+You can simulate this on the simulator by first tapping the home button while the app is running to move it to the background, and then using the <i>Debug</i> > <i>Simulate Background Fetch</i> option in XCode.

 ###Using the sample
 1. Upon startup, the app is in "Live Data" mode where the map displays features from an ArcGIS Feature service.